-Gracefully apologize for an individual customer's bad experience
+How to gracefully apologize for a single customer's bad experience

 I'm really sorry your spa experience was not what you expected.

-❶ We strive to provide a deeply relaxing experience to each and every customer.
-Clearly something went wrong here, leading to a less than ideal visit for you.
+❶ We strive to provide deep relaxation to each and every customer.
+Clearly something went wrong here, leading to poor experience for you.

-❷ From here on out, we will be asking clients to fill out a brief profile so our massage therapists can understand your unique needs ahead of time.
+❷ Going forward, we will be asking clients to fill out more in-depth intake forms so our massage therapists can completely understand your unique needs ahead of time.

-You and the rest of our customers mean the world to us - we wouldn't be where we are without you.
+You, together with the rest of our customers, mean the world to us - we wouldn't be where we are without you.

 With our sincerest apologies,

-❷ Describe the specific steps you are taking to remedy the problem.
+❷ Describe the specific steps you're taking to avoid the same issue from happening again.

-❸ Put a human face on the company and make someone at the manager/executive level personally reachable.
+❸ Put a human face on the company and let the customer contact you or someone else at the manager level.

 ❶ It's Sarah here, founder of Food2Home.
-I'm very sorry that for the past week, you may have sporadically received food that was different from what you actually ordered.
+I'm really sorry that for the past week, you may have received food that was different from what you ordered.

 ❷ We have fixed the issue and have completely revamped our code review and release process so this never happens again.

-❸ We started Food2Home because we were frustrated our favorite restaurants, often tucked away in a far flung part of town, didn't offer takeout or catering.
+❸ We started Food2Home because we were frustrated our favorite restaurants, especially the ones outside of downtown, didn't offer takeout.

-❺ Part of Food2Home's success lies in our algorithms, constantly calculating and recalculating the most efficient delivery routes, accounting for traffic, distance between restaurants and client homes/offices.
+❹ Part of Food2Home's success lies in our algorithms, which constantly calculate and recalculate the most efficient delivery routes, accounting for traffic, distance between restaurants and delivery addresses.
 We are constantly tinkering behind the hood to deliver great food to you faster.
-Right now, we are working hard to roll out a predictive feature that will anticipate demand for all of our restaurant partners so they can start preparing way ahead of a crush and never drown in orders again.
+Right now, we are working hard to roll out a predictive feature that will anticipate demand for our restaurant partners so they can start preparing ahead time and never drown in orders again.

-❷ Describe what you have done to rectify the problem and how you are preventing a similar one from happening in the future.
+❷ Describe what you're doing to rectify the issue and how you're preventing a similar one from happening in the future.

-❻ Express in a heartfelt way your hope your customer stays with your company.
+❺ Express your heartfelt hope your customer stays with the company.